kishalaya1/DSA/README.md

 5. Check if a word has unique characters - Heterogram
 6. Get all substrings from a word
 7. Generate all factors of a number
+8. HCF(Highest common factor) of an array of numbers